-- proposed to reflect needs specific to the local community, provided this is robustly evidenced and supported by the relevant housing provider. - 2.16 It is clear from evidence underpinning the SDLP that the overriding housing need in the National Park is for low-cost rented accommodation.
+- 2.15 Policy SD28 seeks to maximise delivery of affordable housing to meet local need, whilst providing a tenure mix that reflects the needs of the National Park as a whole.
+Paragraph 7.59 of the SDLP confirms that an alternative tenure mix to that set out in Policy SD28 may be proposed to reflect needs specific to the local community, provided this is robustly evidenced and supported by the relevant housing provider. - 2.16 It is clear from evidence underpinning the SDLP that the overriding housing need in the National Park is for low-cost rented accommodation.
 Therefore any alternative tenure mix that reduces the rented element should be underpinned by an up-to-date local housing needs assessment.
 This should take account of evidence both from the Local Housing Register, and from a thorough analysis of locally expressed needs which has looked at future demographic change as well as the immediate existing need.
-This evidence should be based on recent data that is no more than 2 years old, and endorsed by the relevant local housing authority (generally this will be a local housing enabler employed by the relevant housing authority) or community led housing group. - 2.17 Affordable dwelling sizes should also reflect Policy SD27: Mix of Homes (part I(a)).
+This evidence should be based on recent data that is no more than 2 years old, and endorsed by the relevant local housing authority (generally this will be a local housing enabler employed by the relevant housing authority) or community led housing group.
+Consultation with the relevant parish council would be expected in the preparation of this evidence. - 2.17 Affordable dwelling sizes should also reflect Policy SD27: Mix of Homes (part I (a)).
 This reflects evidence of most affordable housing need being for smaller dwellings.
 The tenure mix across dwelling sizes should be proportionate, to achieve an even spread of unit sizes for the different tenures.
-Regard should be had to any local housing needs evidence in achieving the broad mix required whilst also rounding to whole numbers. - 2.18 Figure I provides a worked example to illustrate this.
+Regard should be had to any local housing needs evidence in achieving the broad mix required whilst also rounding to whole numbers.

+2.18 Figure I provides a worked example to illustrate this.